jaeksoft/opensearchserver/README.md

 http://www.open-search-server.com/download

 ### Deflate the content to get the following files:
-- [FILE] opensearchserver-1.5-xxxx-war-exec.jar
+- [FILE] opensearchserver.jar -> the main library
 - [FILE] README.md -> this file
 - [DIR] data -> will contains your index
 - [DIR] server -> will contains servers files
-- [FILE] start.sh -> starting the server on Unix
+- [FILE] start.sh -> Shell to start the server on Unix
-- [FILE] start.bat -> starting the server on Windows
+- [FILE] start.bat -> Batch to start the server on Windows
 - [FILE] NOTICE.txt -> the third-party license informations
 - [DIR] LICENSES -> Contains the detailled licenses

+### Edit the parameters
-### (Optional) You may change the parameters in the start.sh/start.bat script:
+Optionally, can you change the parameters in the start.sh/start.bat script:
 - The allowed memory size
 - The TCP port (9090 by default)